UK Phone Hacking Scandal Fast Facts

 July 24, 2012 - The UK's Crown Prosecution Service says that eight people will face a total of 19 charges relating to phone hacking: former NoW staff Coulson, Brooks, Greg Miskiw, Stuart Kuttner, Neville Thurlbeck, Ian Edmondson and James Weatherup are accused of conspiring to intercept communications, while private investigator Mulcaire faces other charges.
 The accused deny the charges.

-September 4, 2012 - The number of likely victims jumps to over 1,000 people, according to the top police officer working on the case.
+September 4, 2012 - The number of likely victims jumps to more than 1,000 people, according to the top police officer working on the case.

 November 20, 2012 - Britain's Crown Prosecution Service announces that Brooks will be charged with conspiracy over alleged illegal payments to a Ministry of Defence employee.
 In a separate case, Coulson will face charges of conspiring to make illegal payments to officials for information relating to the royal family.